Reflecting on a decade of stories in the fascinating Belgian capital.

 What I appreciated a lot is that navigating through ain't just miles of white walls; they have tons of artwork on display.
 Some are more grandiose than others.

 Navigation arrows took me, along with other participants, to the EP's heart, the hemicycle.
-So cool, entering this massive room that I've seen on the TV many times.
+So cool, entering this massive room that I've seen on TV many times.
 What was even cooler?
 The event kicked off with a welcome speech by EP President Roberta Metsola.

 Once I found the first room, the system started to become clear-ish, and the upcoming talks were thought-provoking, inspiring.